Christy Young: Voice

 Dee Walker: Flute

 Dee completed her BM and MM degrees in Flute Performance and Music Theory from Rice University in Houston, Texas where she taught and performed in the area until moving to Memphis in 1990.
 She continued a full-time career in music, teaching and playing in the Tri-state area until coming on staff at Second Presbyterian Church in September, 1998.
-Currently Dee assists the Pastoral Division and continues to play principle flute with the Germantown Symphony and chamber music with several local musicians.
+Currently Dee assists the Pastoral Division and continues to play principle flute with the Germantown Symphony as well as chamber music with several local musicians.

 Beth Luscombe: Viola/Violin